openmaptiles/openmaptiles-tools/README.md

 ## Install

 You need Python 2 or Python 3 installed on your system.
+External dependency:  graphviz, sqlite3

 ```
 pip install openmaptiles-tools
 # As long as we are not published to PyPI you can install directly from git
 pip install git+https://github.com/openmaptiles/openmaptiles-tools

+#Some tool call external command,  you can install them on debian / ubuntu :
+apt-get install  graphviz sqlite3

 ```

 ## Concepts